codeforpdx/recordexpungPDX/src/frontend/developerUtils/developerUtils.md

-## IMPORTANT!
-Do not check the modified files into version control.
+## Mocking OECI endpoints

 These files help mock out the interaction with the backend for OECI authentication and requesting search results.

-With these you will be able to recieve mocked record search results if you are properly authenticated.
+With these you will be able to receive mocked record search results if you are properly authenticated.

 The OECI log in information:
 > User ID: username
 > Password: password

-To make a search request you do not need specific first name, last name, or date of birth at this point.
+To make a search request using the mocked endpoint you do not need specific first name, last name, or date of birth at this point.
 Currently we are returning static JSON based on a successful OECI authenticated request.

-To use them replace the corresponding files in the `/src/backend/expungeservice/endpoints/...` folder.
+Run the alternate version of the app using:

-from the root directory of the app you can run:
+`$ make dev_oeci_mock_up`

-`$ make dev_utils_up`
+This uses a docker volume mapping to replace the regular oeci endpoint files with the mocked versions within the running container.

-## Before committing make sure to revert these two files to their original forms.
+Stop the running app with the usual make target:

-`$ make dev_utils_down`
+`$ make dev_down`